Kully/VLAHB/README.md

 int16_t stack[STACK_MAX_SIZE]; // stack
 ```

-then the meat of the vm
+We will come back to this snippet but notice that we have ram in here.
+The meat of the vm looks like this:

 ```c
 switch(word0_second_half)